'Sweet kid' Haami Hanara found guilty of murder at age 14

 The jury retired just after 12pm today, and delivered its guilty verdict at 3.35pm.

-Hanara's family called out "Love you Haami" shortly after, and he left the courtroom facing Christmas Day - also his 15th birthday - behind bars after he was remanded in custody until his sentencing on February 5 next year.
+Hanara's family called out "Love you, Haami" shortly after, and he left the courtroom facing Christmas Day - also his 15th birthday - behind bars after he was remanded in custody until his sentencing on February 5 next year.

-Outside court, family spoke briefly with media and told reporters "we're all fairly shell shocked at the moment".
+Outside court, family spoke briefly with media and told reporters "we're all fairly shell-shocked at the moment".

 Asked what sort of child Hanara was, a female relative said "he's a sweet kid".